GoBoston/GoBostonWebAssets/README.md

 ```bash
     yarn lint --fix
 ```
-Previewing the Build

-After building the project, you can preview the production build using:

-To deploy the build to GitHub Pages:

 Additional Information

     This project uses React 18.2.0 and Vite 4.5.2, along with other dependencies.
     Project configuration and scripts are defined in package.json.

-For more detailed information, refer to the individual package documentation and the project's documentation.